foxglove/mcap/docs/guides/python/protobuf.md

+---
+description: Read and write MCAP files with Protobuf-encoded messages in Python.
+---

 # Reading and writing Protobuf

 To start writing Python code that reads and writes Protobuf data in MCAP, install the [`mcap-protobuf-support` helper library](https://github.com/foxglove/mcap/tree/main/python/mcap-protobuf-support).